tomipasin/amazon-scraping/README.md

 For this project I used the Google Puppeteer library - https://pptr.dev/.

 It's important to remark that you can adapt this code to other Amazon sites just changing the selectors.
-You can try too use this logic to do some scrapping of another e-commerce sites, doing these adjustments, of course.
+You can try too use this logic to do some web scraping of another e-commerce sites, doing these adjustments, of course.

 Any doubts?
 Write me on tomipasin@gmail.com